Affiliate disclosure: This guide contains Viator and Booking links. If you use them we earn a small commission at no extra cost to you.

 Kunta Kinteh Island and Juffureh

-UNESCO World Heritage Site — the former James Island, renamed to honour the ancestor of Alex Haley's Roots.
-A boat trip up the River Gambia reaches the island; Juffureh village on the north bank is where the Kinte family story begins.
-The most historically weighted day trip in the country.
+UNESCO World Heritage Site — the former James Island, renamed for the ancestor in Alex Haley's Roots.
+A boat trip up the river reaches the island; Juffureh village on the north bank is where the Kinte family story begins.
+The most historically charged day trip in the country.
 [Full guide: /guides/kunta-kinteh-island]

 Serrekunda market

-The largest market in The Gambia and the commercial heart of the country.
-Batik fabric, vegetables, fish, electronics, SIM cards, tailors at work.
-Go on a weekday morning with a local guide and set aside two hours.
+The biggest market in the country and its commercial heart — batik, vegetables, fish, electronics, SIM cards, tailors at work.
+Go on a weekday morning with a local guide and give it two hours.
 Not a tourist market — a real one.

 Brikama craft market

-The best craft shopping in the country — lower prices than the Kololi craft market, better quality, more direct maker contact.
-Carved wooden animals, batik, woven baskets, silver jewellery.
+The best craft shopping in the country: lower prices than the Kololi craft market, better quality, more direct contact with the makers.
+Carved animals, batik, woven baskets, silver jewellery.
 25 minutes from Kololi by taxi.

 Banjul city walking tour

-The Gambian capital is compact and uncrowded enough to walk — the Albert Market, the Arch 22 monument (lift to the top for the harbour view), the National Museum, the July 22 Square, the colonial-era buildings around Wellington Street.
+The capital is compact and uncrowded enough to walk — Albert Market, Arch 22 (lift to the top for the harbour view), the National Museum, July 22 Square, the colonial buildings around Wellington Street.
 Half-day with a local guide.
-[VIATOR_LINK: Banjul city walking tour]
+Banjul city tour — Arch 22 & Albert Market on Viator

 Makasutu Culture Forest

-A privately managed riverside forest and cultural centre south of Kololi.
-Walking trails through forest, wildlife (bush buck, monkeys, birds), a riverside camp, traditional music and dance performances by resident Jola performers.
-The most produced "cultural experience" in the country — good for first-timers and families.
-[VIATOR_LINK: Makasutu Culture Forest]
+A privately managed riverside forest and cultural centre south of Kololi — walking trails through forest, wildlife (bushbuck, monkeys, birds), a riverside camp, and music and dance from resident Jola performers.
+The most produced "cultural experience" in the country, and good for first-timers and families.
+Makasutu Culture Forest tours on Viator

 Village visit upcountry

-Arranging a visit to a traditional village — cooking demo, compound tour, local food — is best done through your hotel or a registered guide.
-Several villages near Tendaba, Janjanbureh and Basse welcome visitors; show up unannounced is not the right approach.
+A village visit — cooking demo, compound tour, local food — is best arranged through your hotel or a registered guide.
+Several villages near Tendaba, Janjanbureh and Basse welcome visitors; turning up unannounced is not the way to do it.

 Beaches